ChilliCream/graphql-platform/CONTRIBUTING.md

 ## How to Check the docs

-We use [Markdownlint](https://github.com/DavidAnson/markdownlint) to check markdown formatting and [CSpell](https://cspell.org) for spelling.
+We use [markdownlint](https://github.com/DavidAnson/markdownlint) to check markdown formatting and [CSpell](https://cspell.org) for spelling.
 We have GitHub actions to check these for PRs, but if you'd like to check locally, you can:

 - Install CSpell: `npm install --global cspell`
-- Install the markdownlint CLI: `npm install -g markdownlint-cli`.
+- Install the markdownlint CLI: `npm install --global markdownlint-cli2`.
 - For spellcheck, run `cspell --config ./cspell.json "website/src/**/*.md" --no-progress`
-- For markdown linting, run `markdownlint "./website/src/**/*.md" --disable MD013`
+- For markdown linting, run `markdownlint-cli2 "*.md" "website/src/**/*.md"`

 ## Code of conduct